TREATING COMPLEX DISEASES OF PREGNANCY WITH TRADITIONAL CHINESE MEDICINE

 Differential Diagnosis Western Medicine

 Pruritic urticarial papules and plaques of pregnancy (PUPPP) or Polymorphic Eruption of Pregnancy (PEP)

 Treating vs Inducing Pregnant Women

-This course has been awarded CPD/CEU points from the following accreditation bodies:
+This course is accredited for professional development credit from the following accreditation bodies:

 “Red flags in pregnancy is always a worry for me, this course gives clear information on when, what and how you can treat, and when to refer.”

 “I learned that what presents before pregnancy, if not resolved, will continue to be present during pregnancy.
 Seems obvious, but such as great reminder as it isn’t so obvious at times.”